tan-zhou/Portfolio-academic/content/project/chatbot/index.md

 - User Research
 - Interaction Design

-summary: How can the chatbot help facilitate collaborations among a temporarily assembled team in League of Legends?
+summary: How can a chatbot help facilitate collaborations among a temporarily assembled team in League of Legends?
 draft: false
 featured: false
 external_link: ""